TobiasMelen/vite-plugin-react-worker/README.md

 Except the already mentioned issues with stability due to patching other code, note the following:

+- Not tested for SWC usage, assume it wont work.
 - CSS imported in worker context will fail the plugin.
 This means all css imports must be removed from worker code.
 - No code in workers can rely on window or document
 - Inline workers using `?worker&inline` are not supported.